tejdeepgurramkonda/kasparro-agentic-fb-analyst-tejdeep-gurramkonda/reports/report.md

 # Kasparro Agentic Report
-**Date**: 2025-11-29 21:56
+**Date**: 2025-11-29 22:27

 ## 1. Execution Plan
-**Goal**: Investigate and address the ROAS drop in the last 7 days for Facebook Ads.
+**Goal**: Investigate and address the drop in ROAS for Facebook Ads.
-- Load Facebook Ads data for the last 14 days, including spend, revenue, and impressions.
-Calculate daily ROAS.
+- Load Facebook Ads data, including spend, revenue, and impressions, for the period leading up to and including the ROAS drop.
+Aggregate the data by day, ad campaign, and audience.
 (Data Agent)
-- Identify the date when the ROAS drop started.
-Calculate the percentage decrease in ROAS compared to the previous 7-day period.
+- Calculate ROAS, CTR, and Spend for each day, ad campaign, and audience segment.
+Identify the magnitude and timing of the ROAS drop.
+(Data Agent)
+- Analyze the calculated metrics to identify potential causes for the ROAS drop.
+Look for patterns in spend, CTR, and audience performance.
+Formulate hypotheses about the cause of the drop (e.g., increased competition, ad fatigue, targeting issues).
 (Insight Agent)
-- Analyze trends in spend, impressions, and CTR during the period of ROAS decline.
-Identify any significant changes.
-(Insight Agent)
-- Formulate hypotheses about the cause of the ROAS drop (e.g., increased competition, ad fatigue, targeting issues).
-(Insight Agent)
-- Evaluate the hypothesis that ad fatigue is the cause by checking CTR.
-If CTR has significantly decreased, ad fatigue is likely.
-Also, check frequency.
+- Evaluate the hypotheses generated in the previous step.
+For example, if ad fatigue is suspected, check CTR trends.
+If increased competition is suspected, analyze spend and impression data.
+If targeting issues are suspected, analyze audience performance.
 (Evaluator Agent)
-- Evaluate the hypothesis that increased competition is the cause by checking CPM.
-If CPM has significantly increased, increased competition is likely.
-(Evaluator Agent)
-- Evaluate the hypothesis that targeting issues are the cause by checking audience performance.
-Identify underperforming audiences.
-(Evaluator Agent)
-- If ad fatigue is confirmed, generate new ad copy and headlines for the underperforming ads.
+- If ad fatigue is identified as a significant factor, generate new ad copy and headlines for the underperforming campaigns.
 (Creative Agent)
-- If targeting issues are confirmed, refine the audience targeting based on the underperforming audiences.
-(Data Agent)

 ## 2. Key Insights
 ### ⚠️ Overall ROAS is healthy but showing signs of potential decline.
 (Confidence: 0.60)